DavOlufuwa/shoppee/README.md

 # Shoppee - Online Store

 Shoppee is an online store application built using React JS, Redux, Tailwind CSS, React Router v6, and Supabase for authentication.
 The application also integrates the Paystack API for handling payments.
-This README.md provides detailed documentation on how to set up and run the Shoppee project using Yarn Vite.
+This README.md provides detailed documentation on how to set up and run the Shoppee project using Yarn and Vite.

 ## Installation